Martin Weitzman

-Martin Lawrence Weitzman (April 1, 1942 – August 27, 2019) was an economist and a professor of economics at Harvard University.
-He was among the most influential economists in the world according to Research Papers in Economics (RePEc).
-His latest research was largely focused on environmental economics, specifically climate change and the economics of catastrophes.
+Martin Lawrence Weitzman (April 1, 1942 – August 27, 2019) was an American economist and a professor of economics at Harvard University.
+Weitzman joined the Yale University faculty, in 1967, before moving to the Massachusetts Institute of Technology, and then the economics department at Harvard University in 1989, where he taught until his death in 2019.
+Weitzman was a leading economist whose research was focused largely on environmental economics, specifically climate change and the economics of catastrophes.

-Personal
+Personal life

-A New York Times obituary details how Weitzman "was born Meyer Levinger on April 1, 1942, on the Lower East Side of Manhattan to Joseph and Helen (Tobias) Levenger.
-His mother died before he was 1; his father, after returning from military service in World War II, was apparently unable to care for the child, and he was placed in an orphanage.
-His adoptive parents, Samuel and Fannie (Katzelnick) Weitzman, who were elementary-school teachers, gave him the name Martin Lawrence Weitzman."
+Weitzman was born Meyer Levinger on April 1, 1942, on the Lower East Side of Manhattan, the son of Joseph and Helen (Tobias) Levenger.
+Weitzman's mother died before he was 1.
+His father returned from military service in World War II and, considering himself unable to care for his son, placed him in an orphanage.

+Weitzman was adopted by elementary-school teachers, Samuel and Fannie (Katzelnick) Weitzman, who gave him the name Martin Lawrence Weitzman."